 - 9:00PM – Photographer leaves

-Full-Day Elopement
+Full-Day Washington Elopement

 - 12PM- photographer arrives, gets detail shots of bride and groom getting ready.